diku-dk/ap-e2025-pub/README.md

 correction process, and in particular to allow automated testing.
 Consider the assignments to be a specification or API that you are asked to implement.

-1. Do not modify the types of any definitions in the handout, except when the assignment text explicitly instructs you to do so.
+1. Do not modify the types of any exported definitions in the handout, except when the assignment text explicitly instructs you to do so.

-2. Do not rename or remove any definitions that are present in the handout, except when the assignment text explicitly instructs you to do so.
+2. Do not rename or remove any exported definitions that are present in the handout, except when the assignment text explicitly instructs you to do so.

 3. Do not remove anything from module export lists.